gamixxou/PyRP/README.md

-This is the site to showcase my ERP software for freelancers ans the software
+This is the site to showcase my ERP software for freelancers and the software